 You’ve seen these poor, lifeless beings everywhere.
 People with pallid, emotionless faces, staring down at small screens while they walk direction-less down the street, completely unaware of their surroundings.

-They’ll pull it out in the middle of a business meeting while someone else is talking.
-They’ll fiddle with it in the bathroom stall at work (or, good heavens, take calls on it and seal deals while on the can).
+They’ll pull out their PRECIOUS in the middle of a business meeting while someone else is talking.
+They’ll fiddle with it in the bathroom stall at work (or, good heavens, take calls on it while on the can).

-If they can think of any inappropriate, awkward time to stare at their little screen and tap on their little itty, bitty keys, they will.
+If the zombie can think of any inappropriate, awkward time to stare at their little screen, and tap on their little itty, bitty keys, they will.
 Because their PRECIOUS compels them.

 They must Status Update.
 They must Check In.
-They must Text.
-They must check email.
+Must Text.
+Check email.
 They must continue that Candy Crush game app.

 They must… MUST!
 EVERY.
 SINGLE.
 MINUTE.